brgillis/SHE_Pipeline/doc/programs.rst

 In this section, we will provide some examples of using this program to trigger a local run of the SHE Shear Calibration pipeline.
 Examples of runs of other pipelines can be found in their respective documentation.

 First, it is necessary to set up the input data for the pipeline run.
 This can be done expediently by recursively symlinking the contents of the directory containing example input data for the SHE Shear Calibration pipeline provided on SDC-UK's WebDAV server.
-Assuming that this project is installed at $HOME/Work/Projects/SHE_IAL_Pipelines, the WebDAV server is mounted at /mnt/webdav, and the pipeline workdir will be $HOME/test_workdir, this can be done through:
+Assuming that this project is installed at $HOME/Work/Projects/SHE_IAL_Pipelines, the WebDAV server is mounted at /mnt/webdav (if not already mounted, follow the  `instructions here <guide_webdav.html>`__), and the pipeline workdir will be $HOME/test_workdir, this can be done through:

 .. code:: bash